 Personnel: This budget includes 100% funding for all filled positions, limited funding for vacant positions, and rate adjustments for healthcare, group life and retirement in FY2021.
-Additionally, this budget includes a 2% salary increase for non-sworn permanent full and part-time positions.

 Operating: Operating accounts are increased to reflect the addition of \$175,000 for security/monitoring services for the East District Initiative Building previously paid by the Department of Social Services.
 Additionally, \$12,000 are included to continue the Living Wage Campaign which has been awarded a one-time grant that will expire June 2020.